Which payment processors support Interac, credit cards, and mobile wallets?

 • Credit cards

-• Visa, Mastercard, Amex (subject to setup), and others depending on configuration.
+• Visa, Mastercard, American Express (and others depending on merchant type)

 • Mobile wallets